openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_wiki.rst

 * Sharing errata for the course.
 * Collecting suggestions for future runs of the course.

-As students and staff create and edit wiki articles, they contribute to a repository of information about your course that can be immediately useful to other students, or useful for you and your course team as you develop other courses or future runs of the same course.
+As students and course team members create and edit wiki articles, they contribute to a repository of information about your course that can be immediately useful to other students, or useful for you and your course team as you develop other courses or future runs of the same course.

 The wiki for each course is a "child" wiki of the edX-wide wiki.
 From within any course wiki, clicking the top level **Wiki** link in the breadcrumb trail at the top of the page takes you to the edX-wide wiki.

 ..
 Some courses have linked wikis, which can be useful for course re-runs or for course series.
 You link a wiki with another course's wiki by...?